In this article, we discuss the worst pieces of SUP advice on the web. Avoid these bad takes and you’ll be ahead of the beginner pack!

 In the end, by trying to save money, you end up paying twice as much.

 Our fifth piece of bad advice has to be the worst one on the list.

 Because all boards in the industry and not built the same way, with the same materials, and they are definitely not backed by the same support system you will receive with a company like Atoll.

 Our boards are built with the best materials on the planet.
 They are tried and tested by paddlers, adventurers, and thrill-seekers who put our product to the test.
-And we back our boards from unboxing through to the entirety of its use because we believe in our boards and the quality we produce.
+And we back our boards from unboxing through to the entirety of their use because we believe in our boards and the quality we produce.

-There are plenty of bad pieces of SUP advice to be found on the internet.
+There are plenty of bad pieces of advice to be found on the internet.
 And believe us, they’re not all SUP-related.
-However, when it comes to our industry, and our customers, we want to make sure you have the best time you can on the water.
+However, when it comes to our industry and our customers, we want to make sure you have the best time you can on the water.
 That involves dispelling any myths about SUP, SUP products, and what it takes to have a fun (and safe) time on the water.